Code-Institute-Submissions/MS-One/README.md

 The interactive cards were included after a failed carousel.
 In my wireframes, a 3d carousel is shown and I had wanted to include one however, the one I found wasn't working.
 I had followed the steps set out in the providers documentation and once I ran my code, the carousel wasn't displaying correctly.
 Checking the console in a running window, one of the script links was unreachable.
-This was when I decided to scrap the idea of the console and use cards instead.
+This was when I decided to scrap the idea of the carousel and use cards instead.
 I see cards a lot in web design and wanted to challenge myself to try and duplicate them.
 This was succesful but I after adding my collapse features from bootstrap, I noticed they had a class called 'card'.
-Rather than toying with bootstrap, I changed my own classes to plaque instead to avoid any conflict as evidenced in this commit:
+Rather than toying with bootstrap, I changed my own classes to "plaque" instead to avoid any conflict as evidenced in this commit:
 * 50056fae62dd32de23e5bfd268df3950dd36a524

 The responsive table/images were acheived through using bootstrap classes.
 Tested through multiple breakpoints using chromes inspect tool.
-Aspect ratio (of 16:9 to avoid big black bars).
+Aspect ratio of 16:9 was chosen to avoid big black bars.
 The responsivity activates for the table once it starts to squish and overlap other elements (this behaviour started below 768px so table-responsive-md was used to combat this).

 My progress bars have text in them, at very low screen sizes, I found that longer lines of text would wrap onto the next line therefore the text wouldn't display properly within the progress bar.